pdavenport/TypescriptCrashCourse/Course Files/readme.md

 ## Project

-For the final project, I'd like you to take your React 201 Giphy project and implement TypeScript in your main app.js/jsx file.
+For the final project, I'd like you to take your React 201 Giphy project and implement TypeScript.
+There will be a final solution provided upon project submission
-See '9finalProject.js' for more info.

----------- A Crash Course on TypeScript ----------
+# Optional Crash Course on TypeScript

------ Installation -----
+## Installation

 TypeScript helps to catch errors when writing code.
 TypeScript is Javascript where you've defined the 'types' you'd like your values to have.
 This way, your IDE (I'm using VScode) will be able to infer types, and give you better error reporting.